Before moving to Europe I had only visited cemeteries for funerals. A place to be respected, I never considered them for the tourist trail.

 Back in Berlin, I looked at the many German cemeteries with new eyes.
-Tucked into random corners of the city, it turns out that Berlin is full of dead people.
-And some of them are famous.
-Two of the city's most famous residents are two such deceased Germans, the Brothers Grimm (or Brüder Grimm).
+Tucked into random corners of the city, it turns out that Berlin is full of famous dead people.
+Two of the city's most famous forever residents are two such deceased Germans, the Brothers Grimm (or Brüder Grimm).

-Famous for "Grimm's Fairy Tales" (Grimms Märchen) first published in 1812., brothers Jacob and Wilhelm had a knack for taking fables from around the world and uniting them with their own over-arching tone, style and moral compass.
+The brothers are most famous for "Grimm's Fairy Tales" (Grimms Märchen), first published in 1812.
+Jacob and Wilhelm had a knack for taking fables from around the world and uniting them with their own over-arching tone, style, and moral compass.
 As architects of generations of childhood dream worlds, the stories are still some of the best known today with Hansel and Gretel (Hänsel und Gretel), Cinderella (Aschenputtel) Rumpelstiltskin (Rumpelstilzchen) and Snow White (Schneewittchen) familiar characters for today's children.

-However, current Disney versions of these popular characters would run in fear of their original Grimm predecessors.
-Children die, witches are really wicked and harsh German moralism shines through.
-This is representative of the times and German people, like the childhood stories still read today from Der Struwwelpeter.
-Because of these tough moral standards and messages nationalism, the stories were even used by Hitler as propaganda for Hitlerjugend (Hitler Youth).
+However, current Disney versions of these popular characters would run in fear of their original Grimm version.
+Children die, witches are truly wicked, and harsh German moralism shines through.
+This is representative of the times and the core of the German people, like the terrifying children's stories still read today from Der Struwwelpeter.
+Because of these high moral standards and messages of nationalism, the stories were even used by Hitler as propaganda for Hitlerjugend (Hitler Youth).

-Despite that fact, the fairy tales have remained popular today and continue to be revisited.
-The 2014 movie Into the Woods finds us back in the Grimms' fairy tale world, while Once Upon a Time and Grimm continue to influence the TV world.
+Despite that fact, the fairytales have remained popular and are continually revisited.
+Versions of the book are faithfully reprinted every year.
+The 2014 movie Into the Woods finds us back in the Grimms' fairy tale world, with TV shows Once Upon a Time and Grimm running for multiple seasons.

 History of the Brothers Grimm